AI Use Cases/Construction

 Is our On-Site Operations data kept secure during this process?

 Yes.
 All data transmission uses AES-256 encryption, and access controls mirror your existing Viewpoint Vista or Primavera P6 user permissions.
-We do not train general-purpose LLMs on your project data; the AI model is fine-tuned exclusively on Construction-specific patterns and your historical site data.
-Compliance with Davis-Bacon prevailing wage reporting and LEED certification audits is maintained because all findings are timestamped and georeferenced, creating an auditable record for regulatory inspections.
+We do not train general-purpose AI models on your project data; the AI model is fine-tuned exclusively on Construction-specific patterns and your historical site data.
+Every finding is timestamped and georeferenced, creating an auditable record that supports your Davis-Bacon prevailing wage reporting, LEED certification audits, and regulatory inspections.

 What is the timeframe to deploy AI drone-assisted site assessment?

-Deployment takes 10-14 weeks from contract signature.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve system integration with your Procore, Autodesk Construction Cloud, and Trimble accounts; weeks 4-6 focus on safety protocol customization and OSHA 1926 ruleset configuration; weeks 7-10 include pilot deployment on 1-2 active sites with superintendent training; weeks 11-14 cover full rollout and model fine-tuning.
-Most Construction clients see measurable results within 60 days of go-live - RFI cycle times drop by 25-30%, and safety findings increase by 40-60% because the AI identifies hazards superintendents would have documented manually over multiple weeks.
+A rollout like this is scoped to show measurable results within 60 days of go-live - RFI cycle times compressing and documented safety findings rising, because the AI identifies hazards superintendents would have taken weeks to document manually.

 How quickly can construction superintendents review and approve AI-generated site assessment findings?